psanan/swiss-german-english/README.md

 Strings should not be capitalized, except for
 * Full sentences
 * Swiss German and High German nouns and other words (e.g. "Si") always capitalized.

+Parenthesized expressions should generally be avoided in the examples, preferring examples which don't require them, or multiple valid translations.
+If included, they should only be in High German or English strings, and the translation should be valid with or without the parenthesized expression (plus a space if needbe).